rsyncOSX/rsyncuidocs/content/en/docs/_index.md

 menu: { main: { weight: 20 } }
 ---

 *RsyncUI* is a macOS application developed using Swift and SwiftUI, designed for macOS Sonoma and subsequent versions.
 It leverages the command-line tool rsync for file synchronization.
 Notably, rsync executes the synchronization tasks, while RsyncUI provides a graphical user interface (GUI) on top of rsync.
-RsyncUI is 100% open-source software and will remain absolutely free for all time.
+RsyncUI is 100% open-source software and will always remain free.

 <div class="alert alert-secondary" role="alert">

 RsyncUI is *digitally signed* and *notarized* by Apple, ensuring its security and preventing malicious code and tampering.
 However, RsyncUI is not sandboxed, which is a requirement for macOS applications on the Apple App Store.
 The App Sandbox imposes certain restrictions on the functionality of an application within its environment.
-An sandboxed app cannot read .dot catalogs such as `.ssh` or `.rsyncosx` from the user's home directory.
+A sandboxed app cannot read hidden directories such as `.ssh` or `.rsyncosx` from the user's home directory.
 Additionally, it cannot use rsync installed by Homebrew.
 Sandboxing RsyncUI would render it ineffective.

 </div>